What you can do at Lake Chiemsee

-Bavaria's largest lake: leisure tips and places of interest at Lake Chiemsee
+Lake Chiemsee: leisure tips and places of interest at Bavaria's largest lake

-Lake Chiemsee is Bavaria's largest lake and is located about 70 kilometers from Munich.
-The lake in Chiemgau is a vacation region with many recreational opportunities for families.
+Lake Chiemsee is the largest lake in Bavaria and is located about 70 kilometres from Munich and has two larger islands: Herreninsel and Fraueninsel.
+The lake in Chiemgau offers many recreational opportunities for families and has numerous hotels and camping sites.

 Adresse und Öffnungszeiten